hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 ## Overview

-This page introduces the Fabric adapter that utilizes the Common Connection Profile (CCP) feature of the Fabric SDK to provide compatibility and a unified programming model across different Fabric versions.
+This page introduces the Fabric adapter to provide compatibility and a unified programming model across different Fabric versions.

-> The latest supported version of Hyperledger Fabric is v2.2 and later 2.x releases (eg 2.4)
+> The latest supported version of Hyperledger Fabric is v2.2 LTS and later 2.x releases (eg 2.4, ie 2.3 is not supported)